 Exchange students have to enroll for courses before their arrival to Finland.
 Accepted students will receive instructions by email before the course enrollment starts.
-Enrollment period for courses for the spring semester 2020 are two periods: 2-9 December 2019 and 2-24 January 2020.

 You can search for course descriptions by using the main search tool of our website (on top right of the site).
 Search courses with the name of the course or with course code.

 The credit system used at Haaga-Helia is ECTS.
 ECTS credits are a value allocated to course units, describing the student workload required to complete them.
 Student workload in ECTS consists of the time required to complete all planned learning activities such as attending lectures, seminars, independent and private study, preparation of projects, examinations and other evaluation activities.
 They reflect the quantity of work each module requires in relation to the total quantity of work required for successfully completing a full year of academic study at the institution.
 60 ECTS credits represent 1,600 hours of studies, which is the equivalent of one academic year of studies.
 One ECTS credit therefore represents approximately 27 hours of studies.
 Please find more information about the ECTS here.

 For information on how many of your home university's credits ECTS equals, please contact your home university's International Office.

 Haaga-Helia grading scale is 1-5.
 The highest grade is 5.

 Learning agreement is a contract between the student, the student's home institution and Haaga-Helia University of Applied Sciences.
 It ensures that the studies at Haaga-Helia will be recognised at the student's home institution.
 It is the student's responsibility to make sure that this document is completed and signed by both the sending and the receiving institution.
 You can use your home institution's learning agreement or Haaga-Helia's form available below.